American History

 Newark - Reviving or Dying City?

 It's been my second encounter with Newark, the biggest city in New Jersey, and I don't think I ever want to come back again.
-It's very neglected, dirty and dangerous city which I would even compare with Detroit when it comes to my overall experience.
-Newark is probably hated by most of its residents despite being a short subway ride from Manhattan, New York which, in my humble opinion, gives people an unprecedented access to countless of opportunities that New York offers in terms of work and leisure.
+It's a very neglected, dirty and dangerous city which I would even compare with Detroit when it comes to my overall experience.
+Newark is probably hated by most of its residents despite being a short subway ride from Manhattan, New York which, in my humble opinion, gives people unprecedented access to countless opportunities that New York offers in terms of work and leisure.
 I however promise not to impose my own opinion much, and let you draw your own conclusion as you see my pictures and figure out whether Newark is a reviving or a dying city.

 A small disclaimer: I was not specifically looking for bad or wrong things in Newark, and was honestly trying to be unbiased when taking pictures.
 I obviously saw only a part of Newark, and I believe there must be better neighbourhoods than the downtown area I have visited.

-What struck me most is that Newark is one of the oldest European cities in North America and dates back to mid-17th century.
+What struck me most is that Newark is one of the oldest European cities in North America and dates back to the mid-17th century.

 Port Newark is among the busiest in the world, while Newark Liberty International Airport serves passengers all over the world.